Stochastic Gradient Descent-Ascent: Unified Theory and New Efficient Methods: NUMERICAL EXPERIMENTS

+\textbf{Comparison of variance reduced methods.} In this experiment, we test the performance of our proposed \algname{L-SVRGDA}~(Alg.~\ref{alg:prox_L_SVRGDA}) and compare it to other variance-reduced methods on quadratic games, see Fig.~\ref{fig:us_vs_is_2}.
+In particular, we compare it to \algname{SVRG} \citep{palaniappan2016stochastic}, \algname{SVRE} \citep{chavdarova2019reducing}, \algname{EG-VR} \citep{alacaoglu2021stochastic} and \algname{VR-AGDA} \citep{yang2020global}.
+In the constrained setting, we only compare \algname{L-SVRGDA} to \algname{SVRG} and \algname{EG-VR}, since they are the only methods from this list that handle constrained settings.
+For loopless variants, we choose $p = \tfrac{1}{n}$ and for the non-loopless variants we pick the number of inner-loop iterations to be $n$.
+We observe that all methods converge linearly and that \algname{L-SVRGDA} is competitive with the other considered variance-reduced methods, converging slightly faster than all of them.

 We point out that we plot the distance to optimality as a function of the number of oracle calls.
-When using variance reduced methods we sometimes have to compute the full-batch gradient, and thus have to make $n$ oracle calls.
-This is why we observe ``steps'' for variance reduced methods in Fig.~\ref{fig:us_vs_is}: we observe a ``step'' every-time the full batch gradient is computed.
+When using variance-reduced methods we sometimes have to compute the full-batch gradient, and thus have to make $n$ oracle calls.
+This is why we observe ``steps'' for variance-reduced methods in Fig.~\ref{fig:us_vs_is_2}: we observe a ``step'' every time the full batch gradient is computed.

-\paragraph{Comparison of distributed methods.} In our last experiment, we consider a distributed version of the quadratic game, in which we assume that $F(x) = \tfrac{1}{n}\sum_{i=1}^n F_i(x)$ with each $\{F_i\}_{i=1}^n$ being constructed similarly to the previous experiments.
+\textbf{Comparison of distributed methods.} In our last experiment, we consider a distributed version of the quadratic game, in which we assume that $F(x) = \tfrac{1}{n}\sum_{i=1}^n F_i(x)$ with each $\{F_i\}_{i=1}^n$ being constructed similarly to the previous experiments.
 The information about operator $F_i$ is stored on node $i$ only.
 We compare the distributed methods proposed in the paper: \algname{QSGDA}, \algname{DIANA-SGDA}, and \algname{VR-DIANA-SGDA}.
-For the quantization we use the \algname{RandK} sparsification \citep{beznosikov2020biased} with $K=5$.
-We show our findings in Fig.~\ref{fig:distributed_exp}, where the performance is measured both in terms of number of oracle calls and the number of bits communicated from workers to the server.
+For the quantization, we use the \algname{RandK} sparsification \citep{beznosikov2020biased} with $K=5$.
+We show our findings in Fig.~\ref{fig:distributed_exp}, where the performance is measured both in terms of the number of oracle calls and the number of bits communicated from workers to the server.
 In both figures, we can clearly see the advantage of using quantization in terms of reducing the communication cost compared to the baseline \algname{SGDA}.
 We also observe that \algname{VR-DIANA-SGDA} achieves linear convergence to the solution.
 Additional experiments are deferred to Appendix~\ref{app:experiment_details}.